chrisnoonan98675/site/xl-release/how-to/task-failure-handler.markdown

 ## Disabling the feature

-If you want to disable this feature for a specific type of task, add the following line to `conf/deployit-defaults.properties`:
+If you want to disable this feature for a specific type of task, add the following line to `conf/deployit-defaults.properties`file:

     xlrelease.GateTask.failureHandlerEnabled=false

 This snippet sample disables **Handling failures** for the `Gate Task`.

+To disable this feature for all task types, add the following line to `conf/deployit-defaults.properties`file:

+    xlrelease.Task.failureHandlerEnabled=false

+This snippet sample disables **Handling failures** for all task types.

+**Important:** The code provided in this topic is sample code that is not officially supported by XebiaLabs.
+If you have questions, please contact the [XebiaLabs support team](https://support.xebialabs.com).